raw-lab/rhizosphere_hotspot/README.md

 The informatics point-of-contact for this project is Dr. Richard Allen White III. <br>
 If you have any questions or feedback, please feel free to get in touch by email. <br>
-Dr. Richard Allen White III - raw937@gmail.com or rwhit101@uncc.edu
+Dr. Richard Allen White III - raw937@gmail.com
 Or open an issue.